-If you are needy, the future of your marriage depends on your willingness to: 1) be loving, and 2) apply healthy boundaries
+If you are needy, the future of your relationship depends on your willingness to: 1) be loving, and 2) to apply healthy boundaries

 Struggles in togetherness for needy people